mrExplorist/Easy-Devops/Kubernetes/kubernetes.md

 - **Resource Monitoring**: Reporting resource usage and health status to the Control Plane for better decision-making.

+### Nodes

+**In Kubernetes, a node is a fundamental building block of the cluster.
+It represents a single machine (physical or virtual) that is part of the larger Kubernetes cluster.
+Each node is responsible for running containerized applications and executing the workloads assigned to it by the control plane.
+Understanding nodes is essential for comprehending how Kubernetes distributes and manages containers in a cluster.**

 ### 1. **Master Nodes:**